eordog/flight_delays/README.md

 ### Decision tree regressor ###

-After hyperparameter tuning, a decision tree regressor with      was selected.
+Decision trees make splits in the data to minimize the error after averaging the data placed in each group.
 Decision trees are usually less accurate than random forests but are better for interpretability of the model.
+The hyperparameters tuned were max depth, max features, minimum samples per leaf, minimum samples split, minimum weight fraction per leaf, and splitter.

 ### Random forest regressor ###

 Random forests average over many decision trees on bootstrapped samples of the data to improve accuracy and prevent overfitting.
-With hyperparameter tuning, the best random forest regressor had
+With hyperparameter tuning, the best random forest regressor had 200 estimators and no maximum depth or maximum number of features.

 ### AdaBoost regressor ###

 This AdaBoost regressor starts with a decision tree and continually improves the model by giving weights to the data based on the prediction error.
-Hyperparameter tuning gave
+Hyperparameter tuning gave a learning rate of 0.012, 7 estimators, and the decision tree baseline estimator had a max depth of 20.

 ### XGBoost regressor ###

-XGBoost is another typing of boosting; the difference is that XGBoost trains on the errors.
+XGBoost is another type of boosting; the difference is that XGBoost trains on the errors.
-After hyperparameter tuning, we had
+The best model had a learning rate of 0.3, a maximum depth of 6, number of estimators 200, and all features used for each node in the tree.

 Classification models
 ---------------------------------------------